molson194/Duke-Tenting-Google-Sheets/README.md

 7. Wait for the 'Done' popup.
 8. Check out your shifts and make any small adjustments

+## How it works
+All available day and night shifts are put in a list.
+Each shift has a value according to a heuristic (based on number of current shifts, shifts available at that time slot, contiguous blocks, and other factors).
+Algorithm goes through each possible shift and finds the element with the highest value.
+Schedules that shift, removes from list, and recomputes all values for remaining shifts.

 ## Screenshots
 ![UI V2](https://github.com/molson194/Duke-Tenting-Google-Sheets/blob/master/Photos/BlackTent1.png)
 ![UI V2](https://github.com/molson194/Duke-Tenting-Google-Sheets/blob/master/Photos/BlackTent2.png)